 The Illawarra Grammar School (TIGS) was founded in 1959 through the concerted efforts, vision and energy of the late Bishop Gordon Begbie and a dedicated band of 'founding parents' who firmly believed in the need for a regional Anglican School to be based in the Illawarra.

-The vision and philosophy of those families to fully develop young people spiritually, intellectually, socially and physically in order that they might enter society with strong Christian Foundations to lead and serve are still followed today.
+The vision and philosophy of those families to fully develop young people spiritually, intellectually, socially and physically in order that they might enter society with strong Christian foundations to lead and serve are still followed today.
 The School has come a long way in its short history thanks to the leadership of successive administrations and the dedicated support of its many families.

-On its opening day on 3 February 1959, the first Headmaster, Rev R F Bosanquet and two staff, welcomed 28 boys into a close and caring community.
+On its opening day on 3 February 1959, the first Headmaster, the late Rev R F Bosanquet and two staff, welcomed 28 boys into a close and caring community.
 In 1975, the School became co-educational when it amalgamated with SCEGGS `Gleniffer Brae'.

 The School Crest has the shape of a shield and is divided into four sections by a wide blue azure (cross) on silver or white background.
 This represents our state of NSW and is based on the NSW Ensign which was popularly used in the 1800’s and was seriously proposed as a flag for Australia at Federation.

 The four white, eight pointed stars on the azure cross are the stars found on the emblem of the Sydney Diocese of the Anglican Church.
 The Illawarra Grammar School Ordinance 1958 established the School on 15 December 1958 and it opened on 3 February 1959 with 28 boys.
 The foundation stone was laid on 10 December 1959.

 In the top left hand quadrant is a golden book representing the Word of God, the Bible.
 Our current Mission and Values Statement states that “the School is committed to developing and implementing curriculum that reflects a Christian world view” and that “our ultimate authority is God’s Word, the Bible”.